gvanrossum/gvanrossum.github.io/interviews/Thomas.md

 I don't know a good solution.
 It's just a hard problem.

-**Let's reminisce a bit about Frederick Lund.
+**Let's reminisce a bit about Fredrik Lundh.
 Because I can't interview him.
-So all we'll hear about him is from other people's recollections.
+So all we'll hear about him is from other people's recollections.**

 I remember, I think I met him in person a couple of times.
 We were at Google at the same time for a long time, but I never really...